 \subsection{Methodology}

-The objective is to compare the predictive power of the features obtained through graph representation learning techniques and to know the added value of each of them.
-For this, we propose the following methodology.

-First, a \textit{feature engineering} process that seeks to create attributes to characterize the nodes from network data is carried out.
-Then, in \textit{the train-test split} step, the available dataset is divided, a hyper-parameter training dataset (30\% samples) to estimate the model's hyper-parameters, and the remaining samples (70\% samples) are used to train and validate models with an N-Fold Cross-Validation scheme.
+First, we carry out a \textit{feature engineering} process that seeks to create attributes to characterize the nodes from the network.
+Then, in \textit{the train-test split} step, the available dataset is divided into a training dataset of which 30\% consists of the samples used to estimate the model's hyper-parameters, and the remaining 70\% consists of the samples used to train and validate models according to an N-Fold Cross-Validation scheme.

-Before estimating the best hyper-parameters with the training set, we apply a feature selection process.
+Before estimating the best hyper-parameters, we apply a feature selection process.
 In this step, the intention is to choose a low-correlated subset of features with high predictive power.

-For this, three selection levels are formulated; the first is a bivariate selection that only considers a feature and the target and applies a threshold to this feature's predictive power.
-In this first step in the process, the variable is selected, only those variables such that $KS > KS_{min}$ and $ AUC > AUC_{min}$, where $KS_{min}$ and $AUC_{min}$ are parameters.
+Three selection levels are formulated.
+The first is a bivariate selection that only considers one feature at a time and the target vector to build a prediction model, evaluating its performance.
+The selection process applies a threshold to this feature's predictive power.
+Only those variables are selected such that $KS > KS_{min}$ and $ AUC > AUC_{min}$, where $KS_{min}$ and $AUC_{min}$ are threshold parameters.

-A multivariate selection is then applied; we developed a simple but effective method to drop correlated variables.
+Next, a multivariate selection is applied following a simple but effective method to drop correlated features that we have developed.
 This algorithm starts with an empty list $\mathcal{S}$.
-We iterate over a set of features $\mathcal{P}$ in decreasing order of predictive power and append to $\mathcal{S}$ those features whose absolute value of the correlation with all the features in $\mathcal{S}$ is less than a threshold $\rho$, this parameter is set to avoid high correlated features \citep{Akoglu2018}.
+We iterate over a set of features $\mathcal{P}$ in decreasing order of predictive power and append to $\mathcal{S}$ those features whose absolute value of the correlation with each and all the features in $\mathcal{S}$ is less than a threshold $\rho$ set to avoid high correlated features \citep{Akoglu2018}.
 The algorithm stops when all the features have been visited.
 The first feature in $\mathcal{P}$ is added to $\mathcal{S}$ without correlation comparison.